iht/fpinscala/README.md

 The list of exercises and the official solutions can be found at https://github.com/fpinscala/fpinscala

-Solution to the exercises of Functional Programming in Scala, from Mannig Publications

 ## Status

 Crossed examples are finished and included in the repository.